cristoichkov/Tareas_BioinfRepro2019_CCS/ProyectoUnidad5_CCS/abstract.md

 Fig.3.
 There are three options of datasets to download and two different formats.

 #### Admixture plot
 - The admixture plot allows choosing the number of K, the options are five.
-Also, the plot colors are ordained according to the variable used in the PCA.
+Also, the plot colors are ordained according to the variable used in the PCA (Fig. 4).

 ![Admixture_example.png](Admixture_example.png)

 Fig.4.
-By default, the admixture plot is K = 5 but you can choose 5 and order the colors according to the variable chosen in the PCA
+By default, the admixture plot is K = 5 but you can choose 5 and order the colors according to the variable chosen in the PCA.

 As a final conclusion, creating a shiny application allows you to instantly modify parameters that are important, this facilitates presentations in public when you have a lot of results that can be summarized in interactive graphics.
 It is also a way to share results when working as a team, people can manipulate your results and make their own conclusions.
 I think it can be used to show results in digital journals, also in print, by adding a link to see the digital results.